+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 Services we Provide

-Overview of Au Pair Visa for Spain
+Why you need an Au Pair Visa for Spain?

 Currently, there is no official Au Pair visa for Spain because there is no official Au Pair program in Spain.
 Therefore, an Au Pair applicant can apply for a Spanish Student visa (Type D) to enter and remain in Spain for a period over three months, during which they can take part in an Au Pair program.
 Applicants can only work as Au Pairs for up to one year.